mrchapp/akasha/README.md

 # Akasha
-PHP command line application to control Wink and other devices for Home Automation.
+PHP command line application to control Wink, LiFX and other devices for Home Automation.

 # Prerequisites
 PHP 5.3 or later
-config.php (please contact developer for autoconf option)

 # Command Line Arguments
 ```